PrincetonUniversity/hpc_beginning_workshop/README.md

 # Intro to HPC on the Princeton Clusters

 ## About
-This is the Github Repo for the PiCSciE workshop **Getting Started with the HPC Clusters** at Princeton.
-This workshop builds on the lessons presented in the **Intro to the Linux Command Line** workshop.
+This guide presents an overview of using the HPC systems at Princeton.
+It covers the HPC clusters as well as the storage system and visualization machine.

 ## Google Survey
 [Click here](https://forms.gle/WhoAcb1J82XVTqq38)